Will Boris Johnson resign?

 But will Boris Johnson go?
 The calls for him to step aside are already becoming deafening.

-On Tuesday evening, Douglas Ross, the Scottish Conservative leader, also warned: “If he [the PM] has breached his own guidance, if he has not been truthful, then it is an extremely important issue.”
+On Tuesday evening, Douglas Ross, the Scottish Conservative leader, warned: “If he [the PM] has breached his own guidance, if he has not been truthful, then it is an extremely important issue...
+If the prime minister has misled Parliament, then he must resign.”

-Mr Ross added: “If the prime minister has misled Parliament, then he must resign”.
+Despite Jacob Rees-Mogg’s astonishing dismissal of Mr Ross as “a lightweight figure” during an interview with the BBC’s Newsnight, his comments are a damning indictment of Mr Johnson’s wayward leadership.

-But, so far, Mr Johnson has continued to reach for the increasingly farcical defence that he cannot comment on the allegations until Ms Gray’s inquiry concludes.
-The results of this probe (no timetable has been set out publicly) will be crucial in determining his future.
-If it finds he broke lockdown rules at the No 10 gathering, calls for his resignation will grow louder still.
+But, so far, the prime minister has continued to reach for the increasingly farcical defence that he cannot comment on the allegations until Ms Gray’s inquiry concludes.
+The results of that probe (no timetable has been set out publicly) will be crucial in determining his future.
+If it finds he broke lockdown rules at the No 10 gathering, calls for his resignation will only grow louder still.

 Before that heated Prime Minister’s Questions session, the backbench Conservative MP, Nigel Mills, said his position would be “untenable” and it would be a resigning mater if he was found to be at the May 2020 event.
 Perhaps, but any frequent observer of the Johnson administration might point to the prime minister’s reluctance to sack his own ministers for breaches of the ministerial code and expect him to attempt to ride out the current storm.